Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Experiments

 \subsubsection{LLM Prompting}

-\paragraph{Models} We prompted four different LLMs: two open-weight and instruction-tuned (Gemma-3-4b \citep{gemma_2025} and Qwen-2.5-7b \citep{qwen2.5}), and two closed-source models (Open AI's GPT-4o and GPT-4o-mini \citep{gpt4}).
-We design three separate prompts---one per perceptual dimension---in accordance with our annotation framework.
-That is, similar to the annotation process in which each dimension is labeled independently to reduce annotator's cognitive load, we evaluate each LLM on one dimension at a time.
+\paragraph{Models} We prompt six different LLMs: three open-weight and instruction-tuned (Gemma-3-4b \citep{gemma_2025}, Qwen-2.5-7b \citep{qwen2.5}, and Qwen3-4B-Instruct-2507 \cite{qwen3technicalreport}), and three closed-source models (Open AI's GPT-4o, GPT-4o-mini \citep{gpt4}, and GPT-5.2 Chat \cite{singh2025openai}).
+We design three separate prompts---one per dimension---in accordance with our annotation framework.
+That is, similar to the annotation process, in which each social dimension is labeled independently to reduce annotator's cognitive load, we evaluate each LLM on one dimension at a time.
 This design choice limits the amount of information included in each prompt and helps mitigate potential under-performance due to prompt overload \citep{lost-in-the-middle}.
-In addition, we prompted the models to assess sentence--target pairs using both fine-grained labels and coarse-grained labels, and in zero-shot and few-shot settings.
+In addition, we prompted the models to assess sentence--target pairs using both fine-grained labels and coarse-grained labels, and in zero-shot (ZS) and few-shot (FS) settings.

 \paragraph{Prompts}